eDyablo/study-docker-way/course introduction/README.md

 ## What is Docker?

-In simple words Docker helps build lightweight and portable software containers that simplify application development, testing, and deployment.
+In simple words, Docker is an ecosystem that helps build lightweight and portable software containers which simplify application development, testing, and deployment.

 Of course Docker is a lot more complicated than this simple definition.
 But from a user point of view it's just a command-line or UI tool that allows to create, maintain and manage containers on the user's system.